 Ian Hunter Patterson was born in Oswestry, Shropshire on 3 June 1939 to Walter and Freda Patterson.
 His father was a policeman, and so the family moved around quite a bit.
 Ian lived in Hamilton Scotland for a time, before the family settled into Shrewsbury.
 Ian went to Priory Grammar School in Shrewsbury, and apprenticed as a journalist at the The Shrewsbury News and Wellington Evening Journal.
 Ian's father, however, didn't appreciate Ian's penchant for delinquency and so Ian left home at 17.
 (Listen to The Loner and 23A Swan Hill and you'll get the basic idea).
-The first indication of his future in music came when he won a talent competition at Butlin's holiday camp, performing Blue Moon as part of a skiffle group with Colin York and Colin Broom.
+The first indication of his future in music came in 1957 when he won a talent competition at a Butlin's holiday camp in Pwllheli, performing Blue Moon as part of a skiffle group with Colin York and Colin Broom.
 York and Broom came from Northampton, and were in a band there called The Apex.

 York, Broom, and Patterson at Butlin's